chauhan739/Sorting-Algorithm-Visualizer/README.md

 For **deleting** all the binary files, run `make` command in the parent directory of this project (where this `README.md` resides).

 ## PR
 The project is under development.
 Any ideas/suggestion is very much appreciated.
+For major changes, please open issue first.